Tech Career PathTop IT Certifications in 2026: Most In-Demand & Highest Paying

 The ideal path: CompTIA Security+ then CEH then OSCP.
 Don't jump straight to CISSP — you need hands-on experience first.

-If You're Interested in Data & AI
+If You're Interested in Data and AI

 Start with Google Data Analytics to build a foundation, then TensorFlow Developer if you want to go deeper into deep learning.